Habibullah-UET/Bio-Metric-Verification/README.md

 A Matlab GUI app that scans a fingerprint image and outputs the user data if found in fingerprints Database.

-# User Interface
+# User Interface:
 ![](http://funkyimg.com/i/2ojvr.png)

-# Admin Interface
+# Admin Interface:
 ![](http://funkyimg.com/i/2ojvv.png)